-2015-002.
-The County did not prepare a budget of revenues, expenses, and a working cash balance of all funds.
+2016-002.
+The County did not prepare a budget of revenues, expenses, and a working cash balance for all at its August meeting of each year a complete budget of revenues, expenses and working cash balances estimated for the next fiscal year for each fund.

-Section 19-11-17, Miss.
+Criteria Section 19-11-17, Miss.
 Code Ann.
-(1972), requires the Board of Supervisors to prepare and submit at its August meeting of each year a complete budget of revenues, expenses, and working cash balances estimated for the next fiscal year for each fund.
-As reported in the prior year's audit report, the original budget was incomplete.
-For the fiscal year 2014-2015 the original budget did not include the following funds with combined year end cash balances totaling \$325,961:
+(1972), requires the Board of Supervisors to prepare and submit year 2015-2016, the original budget did not include the following funds with combined year and cash balances totaling \$311,982:

-- a.
-Marion County Narcotics Task Force General Restitution Account Fund

-- b.
-Marion County Narcotics Task Force Seizure Holding Account Fund

-- c.
-MWCF Inmate Welfare Fund

-- d.
-MWCF Cash Account

-- e.
-MWCF Officer Account
+Condition As reported in the prior two years' audit reports, the original budget was incomplete.
+For the fiscal a.
+Marion County Narcotics Task Force - General Restitution Account Fund b.
+Marion County Narcotics Task Force - Seizure Holding Account Fund c.
+MWCF - Inmate Welfare Fund d.
+MWCF - Cash Account e.
+MWCF - Officer Account funds if accounts are not properly budgeted and monitored.

-Due to the non-disclosure of bank accounts within other departments in the County, the Board of Supervisors was not aware of the five separate bank accounts.
-The failure to prepare and submit a complete budget of revenues, expenses, and a working cash balances for all funds resulted in a material misstatement to the financial statements and could result in the misappropriation of public funds if accounts are not properly budgeted and monitored.
+Effect Due to the non-disclosure of bank accounts within other departments in the County, the Board of expenses, and a working cash balance for all funds, as required by law.

+Supervisors was not aware of the five separate bank accounts.
+The failure to prepare and submit a complete budget of revenues, expenses, and a working cash balance for all funds resulted in a material misstatement to the financial statements and could result in the misappropriation of public